 What happens at Echo Hills?

 While we all have lives of our own here in our neighborhood, residents have opportunities to connect with their neighbors to whatever extent they are comfortable with.

-For those who inclined, there’s plenty of opportunities to be physically active and get your hands dirty in the community garden, caring for the chickens and bees, and working on personal or shared projects.
+For those who inclined, there’s plenty of opportunities to be physically active and get your hands dirty in a community garden, caring for the chickens and bees, and working on personal or shared projects.